MistyCommunity/Documentation/src/content/misty-ii/reference/javascript-api.md

 Starts Misty mapping an area.

 Misty saves each map she creates to local storage.
 Each map is associated with a unique key at the time of the map's creation.
 Map keys are formatted as date timestamps in UTC (i.e. `Map_20190911_21.47.16.UTC`).
-To obtain a list of Misty's existing maps, use the [`GetSlamMaps`](./#misty-getslammaps-alpha) command.
+To obtain a list of Misty's existing maps, use the [`GetSlamMaps`](../../../misty-ii/reference/rest/#misty-getslammaps-alpha) command in Misty's REST API.

 {{box op="start" cssClass="boxed noteBox"}}
 **Note:** Misty's SLAM system can run out of memory, especially while mapping mapping large, complex areas.
 When this happens, the SLAM system shuts down, and Misty saves any progress made on the current map to her local storage.